-2.10.
+2.7.
 Units of measure

-Guidance X.X.X - Use of standard units of measure
+Guidance 2.7.1 - Use of standard units of measure

 As per the XBRL 2.1 and Inline XBRL 1.1 specifications, each numeric tag must be associated with a unit of measure.
 To achieve consistency in the use of units of measure (e.g. EUR for Euro, GW for Gigawatt, km for Kilometre, etc.) in Inline XBRL documents, legal entities should check in the XBRL specifications and Unit Type Registry (UTR) whether a required unit exists before defining a custom unit.
 Custom unit measures must not be created if a standard unit defined in the XBRL Specification or XBRL unit registry can be used.
-Preparers are discouraged to define and use units that imply a scale factor on a given measure (e.g. millions of EUR) because the Inline XBRL specifications already provides a scale attribute which indicate the required scaling value.
+Legal entities are discouraged to define and use units that imply a scale factor on a given measure (e.g. millions of EUR) because the Inline XBRL specifications already provides a scale attribute which indicate the required scaling value.

-2.11.
+2.8.
 Footnotes

-Guidance X.X.X - Marking up footnotes
+Guidance 2.8.1 - Marking up footnotes